Victorgonbu/Ruby-docs-web-scraper/README.md

 ## Environment set up requirements

-To run this scrapper, you need ruby installed in your environment.
+To run this scraper, you need ruby installed in your environment.
 Run the following command:

 ```